 Yes, and this is where the term ‘PAT testing’ (portable appliance testing) can be misleading.

-You still need to test large immovable equipment like vending machines and towel rails.
+You need to test large pieces of equipment that are hard to move like vending machines and refrigerators.

 Is there anything that doesn’t need PAT testing?

-If you have electrical equipment that runs off batteries rather than the mains (for example a wireless keyboard or mouse), you don’t need to test this.
+If you have electrical equipment that runs off batteries rather than the mains (for example a wireless keyboard or mouse), you don’t need to test them.

 Some equipment may not be able to be tested under regular PAT procedures.
 For example, medical equipment in hospitals needs specialist testing.

-Would cordless equipment (e.g. a cordless drill or vacuum cleaner) need testing?
+Would cordless equipment and battery-operated tools (e.g. a cordless drill or vacuum cleaner) need testing?

-However, their battery chargers would need testing as these plug into the wall to charge the equipment.
+However, any battery chargers that power the equipment would need testing as these plug into the wall and charge the equipment.

 Does new equipment need PAT testing?